© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wheathampstead earthwork incorporating Devils Dyke and the Slad is a scheduled monument protected by Historic England under reference 1003521.
 View the official record →

-Wheathampstead earthwork is a Late Iron Age hillfort located in Hertfordshire, England, commanding the valley of the River Lea.
+Wheathampstead earthwork is a late Iron Age settlement consisting of two concentric defensive banks and ditches enclosing an area on the chalk uplands of Hertfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003521.

 Wheathampstead earthwork incorporating Devils Dyke and the Slad is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003521.